 Extras to Include in Your Door Hangers to Increase Response Rates

 One of the best things about door hangers is that they allow you to be creative without increasing your distribution costs.
 One of the best ways to do this is to use plastic bags to hold your door hangers.
-When you have your door hanger in a plastic bag, they are protected from the weather, and allow you to include extra marketing materials.
+When you have your door hanger in a plastic bag, they are protected from the weather, and allow you to include extra real estate marketing materials.

 Magnets are a great example of something you could easily include on your door hanger that would be expensive to mail.
 Your fridge magnet should obviously advertise your brand, but try and include something else useful to increase their chances of putting it on the fridge.
 Calendars, schedules for high tide and low tides, holidays etc. will all increase the likelihood of someone putting your magnet on their fridge.